MicrosoftDocs/VBA-Docs/api/Excel.Series.HasDataLabels.md

 ## Example

-This example turns on data labels for series three in Chart1.
+This example turns on data labels for series three on Chart1.

 ```vb